sophiatxiang/Wanderlust/README.md

 ## Overview
 ### Description
-Share your interests (hobbies, sports, movies/shows, books, etc.), schools, hometown, pictures, etc. and find friends when you move to a new city (or even just in your current city).
-Filter by distance, or any of the above categories and start chatting via direct message
+Find a travel buddy for your next adventure with Wanderlust!
+Filter by location, date, age, gender, itinerary destinations, and more to find a perfect match- perhaps even your next lifelong friend.

 ### App Evaluation
-- **Category:** Social
+- **Category:** Social, Travel
-- **Mobile:** Uses camera, location, and audio (if I have time to add song feature)
+- **Mobile:** Uses camera, location, and (potentially) audio
-- **Story:** Allows users to connect with people when they move to a new location- or to make new friends in their current location
+- **Story:** Allows users to find travel buddies with whom they can explore the world.
-- **Market:** Anyone can use this app but it is geared specifically towards those looking to make new friends.
-In particular, this app provides the most value to those who have recently moved to a new area looking for a casual, easy way to meet new people.
+- **Market:** Wanderlust is geared towards people planning a trip in the near future.
+In particular, this app appeals to solo travelers who would like a partner (or a few) with whom they can share the experience.
-- **Habit:** Users can swipe to view more profile
+- **Habit:** Users can swipe to view more profiles, direct message individuals, and "like" profiles
-- **Scope:** This app would start out pretty focused with just a basic profile and the abilities to "like" someone and direct message.
-If I have time, I'd like to add a song for each profile, a common story by location, etc.
+- **Scope:** This app would start out pretty focused with just a basic profile, vacation location/date, and the abilities to "like" and direct message users.
+Once required stories are finished, I'll be integrating Google Maps API to be able to filter by an arbitrary distance (in combination with other categories such as age, gender, etc.).

 ## Product Spec